Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Discussion

-We also notice considerable drop in performance for the foundation models (both linear probing and \acp{LoRA}-fine-tuned) in the two external test datasets, as reflected by the balanced accuracy and AUROC scores.
+We also notice a drop in performance for several settings, including both end-to-end fine-tuned models and foundation models (both linear probing and \acp{LoRA}-fine-tuned) in the two external test datasets, as reflected by the balanced accuracy and AUROC scores.
 We attribute this to the domain shift between the datasets.
-For the AtNorM-Br dataset, the observed performance may partially also result from individually different criteria in the discrimination of \acp{AMF}, an effect that evens out when multiple raters are involved.
-As only a single annotator performed the labeling process for AtNorM-Br, this introduces potentially systematic label biases.
+For the AtNorM-Br dataset, the observed performance may partially also be influenced by the reliance on a single expert involved in the classification of \acp{AMF}, potentially introducing systematic label biases and limiting generalizability, an effect that evens out when multiple raters are involved.
 Moreover, an image distribution shift cannot be ruled out, as the images were retrieved from different sources (labs, scanners, etc.), making the dataset more heterogeneous.
-For the AtNorM-MD dataset, where five annotators were involved, a systematic label bias is rather unlikely, however, the inclusion of multiple domains beyond breast cancer introduces a more pronounced image domain shift, encompassing a wider range of tissue types that pose significant challenges for model adaptation.
+For the AtNorM-MD dataset, where five annotators were involved, a systematic label bias is rather unlikely, however, the inclusion of multiple domains beyond breast cancer introduces a more pronounced image domain shift, encompassing a wider range of tissue types that pose serious challenges for model adaptation.

-A significant limitation of our approach lies in training exclusively on the AMi-Br dataset with a relatively limited number of cases of only human breast cancer, restricting the models' ability to learn the full spectrum of \ac{AMF} representations across different tissue types, tumors, institutions, staining protocols, and scanners.
+A significant limitation of our approach lies in training exclusively on the AMi-Br dataset with a limited number of cases of only human breast cancer, restricting the models' ability to learn the full spectrum of \ac{AMF} representations across different tissue types, tumors, institutions, staining protocols, and scanners.
 Our results emphasize that automated \ac{AMF} identification remains a highly challenging problem in computational pathology, requiring further methodological advances.
 Our new, multi-domain datasets, provided by this work, help further this cause.
+Future work will address the integration of these classifier into a two-stage mitotic figure detection approach, and investigate the role of false positive / negative detections.

 \begin{acronym} \acro{EMA}[EMA]{exponential moving average} \acro{HE}[H\&E]{Hematoxylin \& Eosin} \acro{ROI}[RoI]{region of interest} \acro{WSI}[WSI]{whole slide image} \acro{MF}[MF]{mitotic figure} \acro{TCGA}[TCGA]{The Cancer Genome Atlas} \acro{CMC}[CMC]{canine mammary carcinoma} \acro{AtNorM}[AtNorM]{Atypical and Normal Mitosis} \acro{AMF}[AMF]{atypical mitotic figure} \acro{CNN}[CNN]{convolutional neural network} \acro{ViT}[ViT]{vision transformer} \acro{LoRA}[LoRA]{Low Rank Adaptation} \acro{ROC}[ROC]{receiver operating characteristic} \acro{AUROC}[AUROC]{Area under the Receiver Operating Characteristic Curve} \end{acronym}